 Set up your worker

-Head to your Laravel website in Moss.
-Then click the 'Workers' tab and next click the 'Create worker' button.
+Head to your Laravel site in Moss.
+Select the Workers tab and then click New worker.

 Provide the following input: